ocasazza/csync/readme.md

 ## Configuration

-CSync can be configured using environment variables or a configuration file:
+CSync can be configured using environment variables, a .env file, or a configuration file:

 ### Environment Variables